What Is a Data Breach?

 It’s often incredibly easy for a crime group to uncover your password and username.
 Many people use passwords that include loved ones, pets, important dates, or favorite movies.
 All this information is typically available on the web, and with enough time, hackers can uncover your password.

 One way that many organizations are fighting back against this is with 2FA or 2-Factor Authentication.
-In addition to your password, you must input a code sent directly to your phone.
+In addition to your password, you must input a code that is sent directly to your phone.
 This added layer of security helps make it more challenging for others to access the network with your credentials.

 What are the Most Common Causes of a Data Breach?